 Activities must be varied and scheduling flexible in order to capture and hold attention — without pressure.

 When children are excited and happy they learn most easily.
 So it follows that a relaxed, fun-filled environment is key.
 The final ingredient and the most important link in the process of learning a language is the person who models that language: The parent, the teacher, the guide.
 The more creative the model, the more the child will become imaginatively involved and learn subconsciously, through play.
 In other words keep all talking, and exposure to a second language, fun.

 For language learning to be successful it is essential that all exposure provides positive experience.
 There is no room for destructive criticism or negative comments.
 What the child needs is praise for effort, celebration of success, joy and laughter.
 Don’t worry if he makes mistakes in grammar or pronunciation.
 Try to avoid correcting negatively.
 Just repeat the sentence back to him accurately, model it for him.
 In time he will automatically use the right structure which the language-learning area of his brain will have stored away for future use.
-For example:

 Child: “Want go now park.”

 Adult Solution A: “That’s not the right way to ask.
 If you want to go to the park learn to ask properly.
 Say it like this……………No, like this…………..”

 Result A: Child feels wrong, gets bored repeating words, loses interest in going to the park, loses confidence in his ability to make his needs known.
 A learning opportunity is lost.

 Adult Solution B: “You want to go to the Park now?
 I want to go to the Park now, too.
 We’ll go when we’re ready.”

 Result B: Child hears his sentence modelled correctly and stores it away.
 His needs are acknowledged, he feels good about the communication.
 Further language learning opportunities will take place in the park.